Sauravverma29/Saurav-Verma/README.md

 💡 I'm a passionate **Data Analyst** with a strong foundation in **Economics** and over **6 months** of real-world experience transforming raw data into impactful business insights.
 I enjoy working with data to solve problems, uncover trends, and support strategic decisions.

-📚 Currently sharpening my skills through real-world projects, certifications, and continuous learning in data technologies.
+📚 Currently sharpening my skills through real-world projects, and continuous learning in data technologies.

 ---